cse-sim/cse/doc/src/records/battery.md

 **btEndUse=*choice***

 Meter end use to which the BATTERY's charged/discharged energy should be accumulated.
+Note that the battery end use is seen from the standpoint of a "load" on the electric grid.
+That is, when the battery is being charged, the end use will show up as positive.
+When the battery is being discharged (i.e., when it is offsetting other loads), it is seen as negative.

   ------- -------------------------------------------------------------
   Clg     Cooling